rameshwarTiwari1/ToDoApp/README.md

 ## How to Run

-1. Start the backend server:
+1. Start the server server:
    ```bash
    node server.js
    ```